 Jennifer Matsumoto's teaching career spans 22 years - Kindergarten, first grade, and fifth grade.
 She has been teaching Kindergarten at Mid-Pacific for 10 years.
 She has a Master's Degree in Elementary Education from the UH-Mānoa in the Master of Education in Teaching program (MET).
 Over the past several years, as we seek to provide the best Early Childhood Education program for our students, our Kindergarten team has been looking closely at our program, specifically at Inquiry.
 We have been looking to our Reggio-Inspired preschool as a model for our new teaching and learning practices.
 She is learning to be a keen observer and listener of young children — they constantly surprise her by what they think and know!

 Billie Napoleon has been teaching for 22 years, including 17 years at Mid Pacific.
-She joined the Mid-Pacific eXploratory Program in 2016 and teaches the 9th grade humanities, which is both interdisciplinary and project based.
-She has presented at Schools of the Future conferences, the KS Kūkulu Kaiaulu Conference, and is a research fellow with the Harvard Schools of Education International.
+She joined the Mid-Pacific eXploratory Program in 2016 and teaches the 10th grade humanities, which is both interdisciplinary and project based.
+She has presented at Schools of the Future conferences, the KS Kūkulu Kaiaulu Conference, and was a research fellow with the Harvard Schools of Education International.
 Her interests are in using technology in innovative ways and developing assessment tools to support PBL.
 She is passionate about using literature to teach history, developing structures that encourage student voice and choice, and encouraging academic discourse among students.

 Jordan Guillory received an interdisciplinary Bachelor of Fine Arts degree at San Francisco Art Institute.
 She began her work with children at the San Francisco Arts Education Project where she facilitated learning in multimedia, film, and photography; the students’ work around identity was shown at the De Young Museum.
 Jordan also founded a public art group that displayed art work on billboards around the San Francisco area, the Diego Rivera Gallery, as well as mural work displayed in front of Southern Exposure, a contemporary gallery in San Francisco.
 Since moving to Hawaii, Jordan has been with Mid-Pacific Institute’s Reggio-inspired preschool since its inception thirteen years ago.
 In her role as Atelierista, she facilitates the work in the preschool and kindergarten atelier which focuses on the Hundred Languages of Children through media.
 Jordan has presented for several years and has co-presented with Pedagogista Leslie Gleim on projects and processes in her role as Atelierista on Maui, Kaua’i, and O’ahu at HAEYC, and Schools of the Future conferences.
 She has also presented in the Bay Area for the innovative teachers’ project and most recently for Douglas College and the Reggio Consortium in Vancouver, Canada.
 In 2011, Jordan participated in the professional development initiative “International Encounters with the Culture of Atelier” in Lingoncio, Italy.
 In 2014, Mid-Pacific had the honor of hosting the Wonder of Learning Exhibit and the NAREA summer conference.
 Jordan helped to conceive the work of the outdoor ateliers, concepts, and materials for the 2014 NAREA Summer Conference and then facilitated the atelieristas and one of the ateliers during the conference.
 Jordan and Leslie’s reflections were published in the 2014 Summer Innovations Magazine.
 Jordan was interviewed with Leslie Gleim and Lella Gandini by Hawaii public radio during a visit from Lella Gandini.
 Jordan also was interviewed on Hawaii public television Olelo on her Reggio-inspired work here in Hawaii.
 After the Exhibit, Jordan and her colleagues continue to offer a series of professional development workshops to teachers in the state of Hawaii.
 In 2016, Jordan and her colleagues published their first book Where Our Ideas Fly --Kahi e lele ai na mana’o.
 Jordan has worked with children in the arts for 17 years, with a specialty in multimedia, photography, and visual arts.